szazeski/helpers/README.md

 Host aws
 ```

-`dockershell <partial-name>` will open a shell into the container that you typed
+`dockershell <partial-name> <command-optional>` will open a shell into the container that you typed
 ```
-dockershell jenkins
+dockershell jenkins sh
 82f3844a1234 Jenkins.1.89hjcgm4bacqs432x04skyfov jenkins/jenkins:lts
-docker exec -it 82f3844a1234 bash jenkins@82f3844a1234:/$
+docker exec -it 82f3844a1234 sh jenkins@82f3844a1234:/$
 ```